 - Tiny black specs on you from handling your snake

 We recommend contacting your vet to find out what treatment they recommend for killing mites.
 Keep in mind that mites don’t tend to stay in one place, and any other snakes or reptiles kept in the same room could be infested with mites as well.
-Distance between pets is key, just as washing up between handling pets so that you don’t spread mites from pet to pet.
+Distance between pets is key, just as washing your hands between handling pets so that you don’t spread mites from pet to pet.

 Diagnosing Snake Mites